Bill Status of SB2241 100th General Assembly

 Short Description: NO TAXPAYER FUNDING ABORTION

 Sen. Dan McConchie - Wm.
-Sam McCann - Tom Rooney - Kyle McCarter - Dale A. Righter, Chapin Rose, Paul Schimpf, Tim Bivins, Jil Tracy and Chuck Weaver
+Sam McCann - Tom Rooney - Kyle McCarter - Dale A. Righter, Chapin Rose, Paul Schimpf, Tim Bivins, Jil Tracy, Chuck Weaver and Michael Connelly

 | 4/13/2018||Senate||Rule 3-9(a) / Re-referred to Assignments|